rosswintle/turbo-admin/readme.txt

 2. Settings in the user profile page

 == Changelog ==

+= 1.5.0 =
+* Content search using REST API (where available and discoverable)
+* Disable full-screen block editor mode (only applies to browser extension)
+* Automatically dismiss block editor welcome screen (only applies to browser extension)

 = 1.0.4 =
 * Allow meta-click to open in new tab and improve mouse clicking